heejoon123/Data-Exploration-Application/README.md

 The following information in this particular README file is for a general summary of what each feature of the application does.
 For more specific information, please refer to the tutorials folder and look at the file explanation of interest.

+## Data Tab:

+Currently within the Data tab of this application, there are two sub-tabs where the first is the very first step of using this tool, loading in the data file.
+The second sub-tab is taking that loaded file and looking at specific columns of interest and potentially downloading that sub-data as a csv file into a local folder.

+### Uploading Data Files:

+Text

+### Looking at subset of data and downlaoding it:

+Text

 Thank you for your support!